morph-kgc/morph-kgc/CONTRIBUTING.md

 # Contributing

-We welcome contributions of new features or adressing any of the current [issues](https://github.com/morph-kgc/morph-kgc/issues).
+We welcome contributions of new features or addressing any of the current [issues](https://github.com/morph-kgc/morph-kgc/issues).
 In order to push your contribution:

 - Push your pull request to the **main** branch.
-- If possible, create a [unit test](https://github.com/morph-kgc/morph-kgc/tree/main/test), to ensure the issue does not occur again.
+- If possible, create a [unit test](https://github.com/morph-kgc/morph-kgc/tree/main/test), to ensure that the issue does not occur again.
 - Please, provide a description with your pull request.
 - If applicable, update the [docs](https://github.com/morph-kgc/morph-kgc/tree/main/docs) accordingly.